The Judd School: Admission

-Admission continues to be via the Eleven Plus examination; The Judd School complies with the Co-ordinated Admission Scheme which is administered by the Kent Local Authority.
+Admission continues to be via the Eleven Plus examination; The Judd School complies with the Co-ordinated Admission Scheme, which is administered by the Kent Local Authority.
 All pupils must have gained a selective place through the Eleven Plus and placed The Judd School as a preference on their application form.
 Because the school is usually over-subscribed, priority is given to students in Local Authority Care in the first instance.
 Students are then ranked according to their aggregate scores in the Eleven Plus, and the distance from a students home to the school (as the crow flies) is used as a tiebreaker.

 Pupils are also admitted to the sixth form aged 16 or 17, for which similar criteria are applied.
 External students must have at least five predicted A* GCSEs and will be given conditional offers based on how high their predicted grades are.
 In the event of over-subscription, priority will be given to internal applicants, followed by external applicants in Local Authority Care.
 Students are then ranked according to their predicted or actual GCSE results, and the distance to school is again used as a tiebreaker.
 Should entrance be refused for any reason, parents have a statutory right of appeal, which is heard by the governors of the school.
 In 2007, the school was ordered to pay compensation to two pupils after it was deemed that they did not receive fair appeals because of what the Local Government Ombudsman deemed "inappropriate links" between the appeals panel and the governors.

 Fees

 The foundation document stipulated that fees were to be fixed by the governors and could range from £4–8 per year; in 1888, the fees charged were £7/10s per year.
 Provision was made for the allocation of scholarships to the value of the tuition fees for one in every ten boys in the school; one-half of the scholarships were arranged by the governors and awarded only to boys who had spent three years education in a public elementary school.
 Around the turn of the 20th century, an attempt was made to attract younger boys into the school by reducing fees for those under the age of 12 from £2/20s to £2 per term.

-In July 1919, the school applied for grant-earning status, and as a result 25 percent of the places became free.
+In July 1919, the school applied for grant-earning status, and as a result, 25 per cent of the places became free.
 As part of this change, the fee structure was changed to £3/10s per term, or ten guineas per annum.
 In 1944, in accordance with the Butler Education Act, fees were abolished under the principle of universal free education.
 Parents are encouraged to contribute to The Judd School Development Fund, which raises money for future construction projects.

 The school continues to be state-funded and thus charges no fees.